k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 ###  AI Interfaces

 - **AI_DB** - this interfaces must be active in order to enable the AI-based generation functionality.
 The TDM portal does not allow to create AI-based training or generation tasks if this interface is inactive.
-You can set same connection details as the TDM DB if you wish to include the AI schemas in the TDM DB.
+You can set the same connection details as the TDM DB if you wish to include the AI schemas in the TDM DB.

+### AI Environment
+Add the AI environment to [Fabric environments](tdm_fabric_implementation_environments_setup.md) and [TDM portal](/articles/TDM/tdm_gui/10_environment_roles_tab.md#ai-environment---permission-set).

 ### AI MTables